 - By top sellers (products that pull in the most sales, e.g. top 10)

 It’s important to be consistent with whichever organizational method you use for your campaigns.
-If you change your organizational structure, it could lead to repeat ads; for example, when you create one campaign by brand and another by category, you could have the same products appearing in multiple campaigns.
+If you change your organizational structure, it could lead to repeat ads.
+For example, when you create one campaign by brand and another by category, you could have the same products appearing in multiple campaigns.

 2. Group similar products in the same ad group